gilbarbara/colorizr/README.md

 ```

 **hex2hsl(input: string): HSL**
-_convert a hex string into an HSL object_
+Convert a hex string into an HSL object.

 ```typescript
 import { hex2hsl } from 'colorizr';